pdxdave/aws_cantrill/004_aws_fundamentals/001_public_vs_private_services.md

 ## VPC's
 1. VPC's are isolated unless you configure it otherwise.
 2. Nothing from the Internet can reach them unless you allow it.
-Services like EC2 can be put in them.
+Services like EC2 (Elastic Computing Cloud) can be put in them.

 ## The three zones
 1. Public Internet, AWS Public Zone, AWS Private Zone.